iamarcel/datacamp-teach-playground/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:018f6cdce0
 ## Free points

 This is a sentence in which I'm typing things uncorrectly and wiz errors.
+You can edit this.

 Teh kitteh sid she wants teh humburgar becaus it haz hungar.